andreashuber69/kiss-worker/README.md

   the worker thread.
 This is possible because `implementFunctionWorker()` detects on which thread it is run.
 However, this detection would **not** work correctly, if code in a worker thread attempted to start another worker thread.
 This can easily be fixed, see [Worker Code Isolation](#worker-code-isolation).
+- In order for build tools to be able to put worker code into a separate chunk, it is vital that the expression `() => new Worker(new URL("createFibonacciWorker.js", import.meta.url), { type: "module" })` is kept as is.
+Please see associated instructions for [vite](https://vitejs.dev/guide/assets.html#new-url-url-import-meta-url) and [webpack](https://webpack.js.org/guides/web-workers/).
+Other build tools will likely have similar constraints.

 ### Example 2: Object